 Stem cells then mature to carry out the functions of the cells that are needed.
 In this way, they compensate for the cells that are damaged, nonfunctional, or lacking to improve organ function, and consequently improve disease symptoms.

-What Makes Mesenchymal Stem Cells (MSCs) Different?
+What Makes Mesenchymal Exosome (MSCs) Different?